erikvalkering/pigro/README.md

 ```
 > Ignore the fact that there is still an implicit ordering dependency between the calls to `draw()` and `ensure_initialized_opengl()` as well as between `compute_***()` and `ensure_initialized_opencl()`, which is just bad design but which is not the point of this example.

 The resulting code is much cleaner: there is less boilerplate, but more importantly, the `is_initialized` flag is now maintained inside of the `ensure_initialized()` function, resulting in a better maintainable code.
+Additionally, the bug in the previously hand-written code has disappeared.

 In order to better understand what is going on behind the scenes, the following is a **heavily simplified** version of the `pigro::lazy()` function:
 ```c++